Solid Lotion Bars:

-First things first, understand the basics of moisturizers.
-Most moisturizers serve the purpose of holding onto water in the outer layer of skin, so in other words not allowing water to escape, which in turn keeps things looking and feeling more hydrated.
+Before we talk solid lotion bars, understand the basics of moisturizers.
+Most moisturizers serve the purpose of holding onto water in the outer layer of skin.
+In other words not allowing water to escape.
+In turn, keeps things looking and feeling more hydrated.

-Some oils/butters and added ingredients are based solely on smoothing the skin or acting as emollients, like jojoba oil.
-Others are high in ingredients like glycerin and other humectants that draw water into the skin.
+Some oils, butters, or added ingredients are based solely on smoothing the skin or acting as emollients, like jojoba oil.
+Others are high in ingredients such as glycerin and other humectants that draw water into the skin.

-Low waste products are becoming more and more popular these days.
+Low waste products are becoming very popular these days.
 From toothpaste to soaps, there are all kinds of low waste items you can buy to reduce your green footprint and live a more sustainable life.

-To us, we look at low-waste products as a way to not only reduce are own footprint, but to influence change from other small business, even all the way to large producers of cosmetics, bath & beauty products.
+We look at low-waste products as a way to not only reduce our own footprint, but to influence change from other small business’s.
+Furthermore, hopeful to see larger producers of cosmetics, bath & beauty products follow suit.

-In some way, we hope that the more companies who focus on this aspect, potentially the faster we get to being more green all the way around in this market.
+The more companies who focus on this aspect, the faster we get to being more green in this marketplace.

-Lotion bars may be one of the newest additions to this trend, and you can find some really great designs and anything from subtle to more distinguishable scents!
+Lotion bars may be one of the newest additions to this trend.
+You can find some really great designs and anything from subtle to more distinguishable scents!